VA Loans After Bankruptcy And Foreclosure Versus Other Mortgages

 - Not the date the paperwork was signed for both FHA and USDA Loans

-- With short sales, the three year waiting period after short sale clock starts ticking from the date of the short sale date reflected on the HUD settlement statement
+With short sales, the three-year waiting period after a short sale clock starts ticking from the date of the short sale date reflected on the HUD settlement statement.

 Conventional Mortgage After Bankruptcy And Foreclosure

 Conventional mortgage after bankruptcy and foreclosure is stricter than government mortgage after bankruptcy and foreclosure lending requirements.